bevyengine/rfcs/rfcs/45-stageless.md

         .add_set(C.in_set(B).in_set(A))
     ```
 4. You called `.in_set` with a label that belongs to a system, rather than a system set.
-5. (Optional) You have a dependency between two things that aren't siblings in a common set.This creates an edge that doesn't appears until graphs are flattened, which can lead to unwanted implicit ordering between systems in different sets.
+5. (Optional) You have a dependency between two things that aren't siblings in a common set.
+This creates an edge that doesn't appear in the dependency graph of either set, only in the flattened graph of an overarching set.
+This can lead to unwanted implicit ordering between systems in different sets.
 6. (Optional) You referenced an "unknown" label. e.g. `.after()` references a label that was never added to a system or system set.
 7. (Optional) You have at least one pair of ambiguously-ordered systems with conflicting data access.

 (5), (6), and (7) do not inherently make a graph unsolvable, so they can be configured as warn, error, or ignore.
 By default they're all warnings.
 (7) has additional configuration options.
-See bevyengine/bevy#4299 for more details.
+See [bevyengine/bevy#4299](https://github.com/bevyengine/bevy/pull/4299) for more details.

 ### `IntoRunCondition`